Current Internship Opportunities

 Do you want to use your talents, insight, and academic knowledge to help create a better world?
 Is an Alliance internship right for you?

-“Working with the Alliance allowed me to collaborate with individuals who shared my passion for sustainability, as well as voice my own ideas…. a truly rewarding and enjoyable experience…” (LB, Muhlenberg College, 2013)
+“Working with the Alliance allowed me to collaborate with individuals who shared my passion for sustainability, as well as voice my own ideas…. a truly rewarding and enjoyable experience…” (LB, Muhlenberg College)

 Alliance internships combine research, analysis, and activism to raise both public & professional awareness.
 If you are interested in one of the possibilities listed below, contact Peter Crownfield as soon as possible.
 (Before considering a specific internships we suggest you read this brief description.)

-- Environmental Education – Help develop recommendations & tools to help teachers integrate climate & sustainability concepts in all subject areas and grade levels.
+- Climate & Sustainability for Teachers– Help develop recommendations & tools to help teachers integrate climate & sustainability concepts in all subject areas and grade levels — and use them to generate critical thinking & dialogue that can result in a major increase in understanding in the K-12 school population.
+[More info]

-- Community Rights – We’ve seen that agencies established to ensure ‘environmental protection’ have devolved into systems of regulations that actually permit ecosystem destruction and pollution levels that not only degrade the environment but create a direct threat to people’s health.
-We need to raise awareness of the public and elected officials about the importance of using a community rights approach — as the colonists did before the U.S Revolution!
+- Community Rights – Agencies established to ensure ‘environmental protection’ have devolved into systems that actually permit ecosystem destruction and pollution levels that not only degrade the environment but create a direct threat to people’s health.
+We need to raise awareness of the importance of using a community rights approach — as the colonists did before the U.S Revolution!
 This internship is at the intersection of environmental policy, government, and public awareness and will focus on raising awareness and working with interested local officials.

-Other internships may also be available (see examples below) so please contact us if you are interested in an internship that’s not listed.
+- We’ve developed many internships in response to student requests, so please contact us if you are interested in an internship that’s not listed.

 (See the Internship Structure & Expectations page, and contact internship coordinator Peter Crownfield for more information.

-Following is a more complete list of internship possibilities based on successful recent internships and requests – for more information, send an email to internship coordinator Peter Crownfield.
 Note that preference may be given at times to special projects and urgent calls for action.
-(Before you choose, please read the Internships with the Alliance and the Internship Structure & Expectations pages for important information that applies to all internships!
+(Before you choose, please read the Internships with the Alliance and the Internship Structure & Expectations pages for important information that applies to all internships!)

 - Clean Air [Public Health]